lightningWhite/EMFSensingStation/readme.md

 ## Raspberry Pi Configuration

 This works well with the [NOOBS Raspbian OS](https://www.raspberrypi.org/downloads/noobs/) installation.
-This was all tested with the Buster version of Raspbian.
+This was all tested with the Buster version of Raspbian on a Raspberry Pi 4.

 TODO: Verify if this is needed
 In order to use the I2C and SPI interfaces, these have to be enabled.
 This can